IHCaTHB-Starbound-Workshop/sbmod-vilprot/README.md

 Consider permission granted to take over this mod IF

+I have been inactive for longer than 1 month
+AND
-a request is sent via message on the forums and a response takes longer than 1 week AND
+a request is sent via message on the forums and a response takes longer than 1 week.
-I have been inactive for longer than 2 months

 Find all other pertinent information in the _metadata file.